markbates/goth/README.md

 ## Issues

-Issues always stand a significantly better chance of getting fixed if the are accompanied by a pull request.
+Issues always stand a significantly better chance of getting fixed if they are accompanied by a pull request.

 ## Contributing